 Nutrient therapy is a fast way to replenish vitamins and minerals, but administering high doses of IV nutrition therapy also helps you:

 Ozone consists entirely of activated oxygen.
 In your body, oxygen produces energy, so ozone therapy boosts that process.
-Ozone therapy also helps to kill bacteria and viruses, improves healing of wounds, stimulates the production of antioxidants, and improves circulation.
+Ozone therapy also helps to treat bacteria and viruses, improves healing of wounds, stimulates the production of antioxidants, and improves circulation.

 Many different health conditions may benefit from ozone therapy:

-Chelation therapy is used to remove highly-toxic heavy metals such as mercury, lead, and arsenic from your body.
+Chelation therapy is used to treat highly-toxic heavy metals such as mercury, lead, and arsenic from your body.
 Their impact on your health depends on the amount in your body.
 Toxic metal buildup may lead to generic chronic fatigue or serious problems, including brain and nerve damage, intellectual disability and developmental disorders, and disease in organs throughout your body.